be-akverse/Conspiracy-Index/README.md

 ## How to Use

-1. Open the site in any modern browser
+1. Open the site in any browser
+2. Read present theories
-2. Click "Add Your Theory" to submit a new conspiracy theory
+3. Click Add Theory to write your own conspiracy theory on the website
-3. Fill in the title, description, proof points, counter-statement, and source URL
+4. Fill in the title, description, proof points, counter-statement, and source URL while writing the theory
-4. Your theory will appear at the bottom of the list.
+5. Your theory will appear at the bottom of the list.
-5. Theories are saved to your browser's localStorage and will persist on refresh
+6. Theories are saved to your browser's localStorage and will persist on refresh

 ## Sources